Simple Ways to Improve Company Culture For Hybrid Work

 Gen Z (which generally encompasses workers born between 1997 and 2012) is the generation grappling with the highest levels of stress and anxiety.
 When surveyed, nearly 75% of Gen Z workers reported feelings of sadness or depression, according to Calm.
 Moreover, Gen Z stands out as the loneliest generation, stressed about heightened career uncertainty, the escalating cost of living, financial instability and being overworked.

-However, Gen Z also distinguishes itself by being 60% more inclined than other generations to advocate for accessible mental health support; over 75% actively push for a stronger emphasis on workplace benefits.
+However, Gen Z also distinguishes itself by being 60% more inclined than other generations to advocate for accessible mental health support.
+Over 75% actively push for a stronger emphasis on workplace benefits.
 As the first digitally native cohort, prioritizing transparency and fostering open access through two-way dialogues can empower Gen Z individuals to feel more in control.

-Recognizing Gen Z’s inclination towards purpose-driven endeavors, outlining the significance of individual contributions and offering specific, constructive feedback underscore investment in their growth.
 Establishing a sense of community through opportunities for both in-person and remote meetings fosters a supportive environment.
 Employers can also implement measures such as mental health days and initiatives like Employee Resource Groups (ERGs) to champion wellness.

 Employee mental health is an ongoing conversation and evolution.
 It’s critical to recognize these trends and take steps toward mental health advocacy to help not only individual employees but the workplace as a whole.